Your emails may be landing in the spam folder, right?

 Learn Here What Is Email Warm Up.

-Thus, IP Warm up is the process of making Your Reputation on the Internet by slowly increasing the number of emails sent using your IP address based on the predetermined timeframe.
+Thus, IP Warmup is the process of making Your Reputation on the Internet by slowly increasing the number of emails sent using your IP address based on the predetermined timeframe.

 This allows email service providers the opportunity to observe and evaluate your email sending habits, and the volume and track how your recipients respond to your emails.

-The general rule is that the process of warming up an IP can take between 2 to 10 weeks, depending on your situation and the number of emails you plan to send each day.
+The general rule is that the warming up process of an IP can take between 2 to 10 weeks, depending on your situation and the number of emails you plan to send each day.

-How do ISPs Evaluate Your Reputation and Emails?
+How Do ISPs Evaluate Your Reputation and Emails?

 1. Bounce Rate